Symmetric Tensor Coupling in Holographic Mean-Field Theory: Deformed Dirac Cones: Holographic tensor coupling vs. Strain tensor

 where $v_{0}$ is the Fermi velocity for the undeformed Dirac cone, $\sigma^{a} = (\sigma_{1}, \sigma_{2})$, $\beta$ is the difference in hopping energy between the deformed and undeformed lattice, and $q^{a}$ is the momentum measured relative to the Dirac points.
 To compare this model with our spectral densities, we simply let $v_{0} = 1$ and $q^{a} = (k_{x}, k_{y})$ at the Dirac point.
 For the hypothetical case with $\beta = 0$, the Hamiltonian in \eqref{C2} reduces to

 This $\beta = 0$ limit simplifies the analysis of lattice distortion effects by isolating them from hopping energy modifications.
 The eigenvalues $E_{\pm}$ of the Hamiltonian in \eqref{C3} are

-In our holographic model, the spectral density for $h_{xx}$, $h_{yy}$, and $h_{xy}$ couplings can be derived from \eqref{eq3.31}.
-For the comparison with the two-dimensional strained graphene, we let $k_{z} = 0$ so that the dispersion from the pole structure in $\mathrm{Tr}G_{R}$ is
+In our holographic model, the spectral density for $\Phi_{xx}$, $\Phi_{yy}$, and $\Phi_{xy}$ couplings can be derived from \eqref{eq3.31}.
+For the comparison with the two-dimensional strained graphene, we let $k_{z} = 0$ so that the pole structure in $\Tr G_{R}$ is

 which can be exactly compared with the energy dispersion in \eqref{C4} by letting $\varphi_{ab}\leftrightarrow\epsilon_{ab}$.

 If lattice deformation induces a change in hopping energy ($\beta \neq 0$), the identification is given by